Skip to main content

 \begin{equation*} \vec{v}_{ave} = \frac{\Delta \vec{r}}{\Delta t} \end{equation*}

-When speaking to a friend or colleague we may not make a distinction between speed and velocity, but in physics the words are distinct.
+When speaking to a friend or colleague you may not make a distinction between speed and velocity, but in physics the words are distinct.
 Where velocity is a vector, indicating both magnitude and direction, the word speed refers only to the magnitude of the velocity.

-Exercises Activities
+Subsubsection Activities

-1. Summarize What You Learned - Velocity.
+Activity 2.3.1.
+Summarize What You Learned - Velocity.

 Write a 1-2 sentence description of what the definition of average velocity says in words.

-2. Sensemaking: Units.
+Activity 2.3.2.
+Sensemaking: Units.

 What are the units of velocity?
 Explain how these units are consistent with the units of the other quantities in the definition of average velocity given above.